-Working from home will sound fantastic to some.
-As workplaces around Australia and the world have suddenly closed their offices, people are abruptly finding out what the life of a freelancer is like.
-Not only that, but schools have done the same.
-For the first time this generation, everyone is at home fighting for prime real estate when it comes to ‘office space’.
+Working from home sounds fantastic to some people.
+After workplaces around Australia and the world suddenly closed their offices, people were abruptly finding out what the life of a freelancer was like.
+Schools even worked remotely.
+For the first time this generation, everyone was at home fighting for prime real estate when it comes to ‘office space’.

 How to work from home

-I’ve put together 7 tips to successfully work from home during Covid-19, that I’ve learnt the hard way.
+I’ve put together 7 tips to successfully work from home, that I’ve learnt the hard way.

 1. Create a designated working space

 You need a space that’s free of clutter, near a window, has good natural light and inspires creativity and efficiency.
 Something like this.